sparkflows/sparkflows-docs/docs/aws/glue-integration_prev.rst

 Fire Configuartions & Job Submission on AWS Glue
 ----------------

-Now you have connection between vm on which Fire Insights is running and AWS Glue, so now we can configure Fire Insights for Glue and create workflow and submit the job on AWS Glue.
+Now you have connection between vm on which Sparkflows is running and AWS Glue, so now we can configure Sparkflows for Glue and create workflow and submit the job on AWS Glue.

-1. Login to Fire Insights application and go inside Configurations
+1. Login to Sparkflows application and go inside Configurations

-Once you login to Fire Insights application Click on ADMINISTRATION tab on top, it will take you to configuration page, on clicking, it will take to configuration page.
+Once you login to Sparkflows application Click on ADMINISTRATION tab on top, it will take you to configuration page, on clicking, it will take to configuration page.

 .. figure:: ..//_assets/aws/glue/config.PNG
    :alt: aws